-PLN-XXXX, “RAVEN IT Asset Maintenance Plan”

-SPC-2366, “RAVEN Software Requirements Specification”

-SDD-513, “RAVEN Software Design Description”

-PLN-5553, “RAVEN Configuration Management Plan”

-PLN-5555, “RAVEN Verification & Validation”

-GDE-XXXX, “RAVEN User Guide”

-PLN-5554, “RAVEN Software Test Plan”

-PLN-XXXX, “RAVEN Standards Document”

-SPC-XXXX, “RAVEN Requirements Traceability Matrix”

 Other Documentation

-In addition to the above documents, the following will be created during the procurement and initial baselining of the project.
+In addition to the above documents, the following are created during the procurement and baselining of the project.
 These may be used in support of Change Control Request implementation and M&O activities.

 SSD-000649, “Risk Analysis and Virtual Environment”